 All research data and results are submitted annually to the ISA and will be incorporated into an Environmental Impact Assessment (EIA) which will culminate in an Environmental Impact Statement (EIS).
 The EIS needs to be submitted as part of an application for a mining contract along with an Environmental Management and Monitoring Plan, Closure Plan and a number of other documents.

 It is important to recognise that a moratorium would have the opposite of the claimed effect.
-Far from creating time and space for more research to be conducted, it would instead result in much of the current funding for research provided by industry being suspended or withdrawn altogether.
+Far from creating time and space for more research to be conducted, it would act as a disincentive to invest in deep sea exploration.

 If the science shows the deep seabed has no advantages over the alternatives – which is to rely solely on opening up new mines on land to access new sources of metal – there will be no DSM industry.